 You’ll be buying a high quality running vest-pack that is comfortable and well-fitting due to your ability to tighten or loosen the straps easily.
 It is 4L bigger than the Agile 2, yet the price difference is not that big.
 Don’t buy extra space for the sake of it, though.
 If you need 6L, then great, go for this model.
 However, if the rear compartment won’t get used, you’re carrying a bigger vest on your back for no reason.

-The Agile 6 is not race fitting the vest; that doesn’t mean you can’t race in an ultra event in it, though.
+The Agile 6 is not race-fitting the vest; that doesn’t mean you can’t race in an ultra event in it, though.
 For most running in an Ultra event, this will be perfect.
-It really is only the top 5% of runners who might gain anything significant from a race vest.
-This not only applies to this vest, but others mentioned in this guide.
+Only the top 5% of runners might gain anything significant from a race vest.
+This not only applies to this vest but others mentioned in this guide.

 Salomon Agile 6 Set PROS & CONS